 Mrs. RuthHimelstein received both her B.A. in Biology, and Master’s in Education with a specialization in Science Education from the University of Pennsylvania.
 After graduate school, she worked at the Solomon Schechter High School in Manhattan, while simultaneously earning an Advanced Master’s in Education at Columbia Teachers College.
 During that time, Mrs. Himelstein was the recipient of the Outstanding Biology Teacher Award for New York State from the National Association of Biology Teachers. she also spent ten years teaching Biology at The Abraham Joshua Heschel School in addition to developing and running their Science Research program.

 Mrs. Freidi Hyman teaches Physical Education and leads the Zumba class at Frisch.
-She earned her BA, Summa Cum Laude, from Touro College, holds a Bnot Torah Institute Hebrew Teachers Certificate and has certification as a personal trainer from World Instructor Training School.
-She also has been certified as a pilates, aerobics and Zumba instructor and has taught at a variety of fitness centers.
+She is New York State Certified for teaching students with disabilities and childhood education.
+Ms. Hyman earned her BA from Touro College, Summa Cum Lude, and her Masters degree in Special Education and Jewish Education from Touro College Graduate School of Education.
+She has certification as a personal trainer from World Instructor Training School, and has been certified as a pilates, aerobics and Zumba instructor and taught at a variety of fitness centers.

 Mr. Mark Infield, Frisch class of 1979, is a certified EMT who works closely with the School Nurse and, additionally, is a member of the Physical Education faculty.
 Mr. Infield earned a BS in Music Education from William Paterson College.
 He is a certified CPR and EMT Instructor and a member of Volunteer Ambulance Corps.
 Mr. Infield is also a professional musician who performs at many Frisch programs.